 The creek west of Amana.

-The Amana Plant is located to the north of the tracks, this is the only major manufacturing plant in the Amana Colonies.
+The Amana Plant is located to the north of the tracks which is the only major manufacturing plant in the Amana Colonies.

 Amana Refrigeration station sign.